mjbradvica/MediatorBuddy/README.md

 If you prefer code samples in addition to documentation, there are full samples available for each framework type that can be [viewed here](https://github.com/mjbradvica/MediatorBuddy/tree/master/samples).

+> It is recommended to look at the samples if this is your first time using MediatorBuddy.

 ## Framework Support

 | Framework   | Supported |